lilydubu/Arduino-Modified-Memory-Game/README.md

   - Plays a song when the player wins or loses.

 - **Debugging**:
-  - Updates on the serial monitor for the purpose of verifying inputs and sequences.
+  - Updates on the serial monitor for game states and player inputs.
+  - Button-presses will sound/light up before the game starts.

 - **Game Mechanics**:
   - The game is based on the classic memory game but with an added challenge: each round features a random sequence of increasing length.